 Binding Functions to Creative Device Events

-on the event and pass the identifier of the function that you want to call whenever the event is signaled.
+You can subscribe to events that Creative devices expose in their API.
+For example, the Button device's class button_device exposes InteractedWithEvent, which occurs whenever the player interacts with the Button device.
+You can call Subscribe() on the event and pass the identifier of the function that you want to call whenever the event is signaled.

 Subscribing allows you to specify a function to call when an event is signaled, referred to as binding to an event.
 The bound function is referred to as a handler.
-In the example below, the handler is OnButtonInteractedWith
+In the example below, the handler is OnButtonInteractedWith.

 Depending on the event definition, the function signature must match what the event expects to call.
-For example, subscribing to the event InteractedWithEvent
+For example, subscribing to the event InteractedWithEvent for the button_device expects to be given a function with one parameter of type agent, so the OnButtonInteractedWith function should look like this:

 using { /Fortnite.com/Devices }